MCStuart/100-days-of-code/log.md

 **Thoughts** I'm bummed I missed more than a day in a row.
 I only let myself down.
 I'm keeping things going anyway because I would really like to say that I successfully completed the #100DaysOfCode challenge.

+### Day 2: April 21, 2020

+**Today's Progress** Worked in AWS on RDS trying to connect it to lambda for function data.

+**Thoughts** AWS documentation is frustrating.
+I am obviously below their intended target demographic, knowledge wise and it shows.